 The time has come for another CompTIA A+ syllabus update.
-CompTIA update their courses every three years to represent the fact that the times, they are-ah changin’.
-(Say that like a pirate, you won’t regret it.)
+CompTIA update their courses every three years to represent the fact that times are changing.

 If we go back to the last update from 2016 – the 900 series update – Internet of Things and relevant devices were introduced and ransomware protections became familiar, which were quite timely considering the “WannaCry” ransomware attacks that dominated headlines in 2017.

 Fast forward to the start of 2019 and CompTIA have introduced important tools and changes with the future of computing in mind: IoT has been expanded with device hardware and connectivity being addressed, the introduction of scripting, and cloud and virtualisation getting a dedicated exam domain – to name a few.